Narrative network: Current Studies

 Authors such as Peter Bearman, Robert Faris, and James Moody have understood the sequence of events in a narrative as a complex event structure.
 By suggesting that the flow of the narrated events can be problematized as a complex structure, they focus on the similarities between the social structures and the narrative.
 Through these similarities they have defended the applicability of network methods for the analysis of historical data contained in texts.

 Roberto Franzosi, and Bearman and Stovel have offered modelling techniques for narrative networks by focusing on the sequence of events.
 These authors have visualised the story time by connecting the events from the original narrative time.
 The constructed ‘narrative networks’ connect the events by causal relationships, viz. if action B lead to action A, then A and B are linked.
 By working on 'narrative networks,’ these authors defend it is possible to observe and measure new structural features of the narrative.
 They focus on autobiographical narratives of the rise and identity of fascism (the former) and Nazism (the latter).
 The substantive idea that they develop is that the observable narrative structure of life stories can provide insight into the process of identity formation among the witnesses of a delimited scope of time.

 Although these are remarkable models of applied quantitative narrative analysis and network analysis, their proposed narrative networks represent sequence of events rather than of characters.
-These research strategies may have to be diversified to study aspects such as political influence and other non-institutional features of organisations or groups reported by the author through narration.
+These research strategies may have to be diversified to study aspects such as political influence and other non-institutional features of organizations or groups reported by the author through narration.